keu/docs/guides/airflow-passing-data-between-tasks.md

 ---
-title: "Pass data between Airflow tasks"
+title: "Passing data between Airflow tasks"
-sidebar_label: "Pass data between Airflow tasks"
+sidebar_label: "Passing data between tasks"
-description: "An overview of the methods available for sharing metadata and information between tasks in your Apache Airflow DAGs, including XCom."
+description: "Learn about methods available for sharing metadata and information between tasks in your Apache Airflow DAGs, including XCom."
 id: airflow-passing-data-between-tasks
-tags: ["DAGs", "XCom", "Tasks", "Dependencies"]
+tags: [DAGs, XCom, Tasks, Dependencies]
 ---

 > Note: All code in this guide can be found in [the Github repo](https://github.com/astronomer/airflow-guide-passing-data-between-tasks).